-WHEREAS, because homelessness and instability can exacerbate vulnerability to, and the spread of, COVID-19, the County must take measures to preserve and increase housing security and stability for Los Angeles County residents to protect public health:
+WHEREAS, because homelessness and instability can exacerbate vulnerability to, and the spread of, COVID-19, the County must take measures to preserve and increase housing security and stability for Los Angeles County residents to protect public health;

-WHEREAS, a County-wide approach to restricting displacement is necessary to accomplish the public health goals of limiting the spread of the COVID-19 virus as set forth in the Safer at Home Order;

-WHEREAS, based on the County's authority during a state of emergency pursuant to Government Code section 8630 et seq. and Chapter 2.68 of the County Code, the County may issue orders to all incorporated cities within the County to provide for the protection of life and property, where necessary to preserve the public order and safety;

-WHEREAS, due to the continued, rapid spread of COVID-19 and the need to preserve life and property, the County has determined that continued evictions in the County and all of its incorporated cities during this COVID-19 crisis would severely impact the health, safety and welfare of County residents;

-WHEREAS, loss of income as a result of COVID-19 may hinder County residents and businesses from fulfilling their financial obligations, including paying rent and making public utility payments, such as water and sewer charges;

-WHEREAS, on May 12, 2020, the Board approved, and delegated authority to the Chair to execute, an Amended and Restated Executive Order that extends the Moratorium Period through June 30, 2020, unless further extended or repealed by the Board, and incorporates additional provisions, subject to approval as to form by County Counsel; and

-WHEREAS, in the interest of public health and safety, as affected by the emergency caused by the spread of COVID-19, it is necessary for the Board to adopt this Resolution Amending and Restating the Executive Order for an Eviction Moratorium ("Resolution") related to the protection of life and property.

-WHEREAS, the Board has determined that an emergency continues to exist within the County threatening the lives, property and welfare of the County and its constituents.
+- WHEREAS, a County-wide approach to restricting displacement is necessary to accomplish the public health goals of limiting the spread of the COVID-19 virus as set forth in the Safer at Home Order; - WHEREAS, based on the County's authority during a state of emergency pursuant to Government Code section 8630 et seq. and Chapter 2.68 of the County Code, the County may issue orders to all incorporated cities within the County to provide for the protection of life and property, where necessary to preserve the public order and safety; - WHEREAS, due to the continued, rapid spread of COVID-19 and the need to preserve life and property, the County has determined that continued evictions in the County and all of its incorporated cities during this COVID-19 crisis would severely impact the health, safety and welfare of County residents; - WHEREAS, loss of income as a result of COVID-19 may hinder County residents and businesses from fulfilling their financial obligations, including paying rent and making public utility payments, such as water and sewer charges; - WHEREAS, on May 12, 2020, the Board approved, and delegated authority to the Chair to execute, an Amended and Restated Executive Order that extends the Moratorium Period through June 30, 2020, unless further extended or repealed by the Board, and incorporates additional provisions, subject to approval as to form by County Counsel; - WHEREAS, on May 12, 2020, the Board determined to reevaluate the Executive Order every thirty (30) days to consider further extensions; - WHEREAS, on June 23, 2020, the Board extended the Moratorium Period through July 31, 2020; - WHEREAS, on June 30, 2020, Governor Newsom issued Executive Order N-71-20, extending the timeframe for the protections set forth in Executive Order N-28-20, that authorized local governments to halt evictions for renters impacted by the COVID-19 pandemic, through September 30, 2020; - WHEREAS, in the interest of public health and safety, as affected by the emergency caused by the spread of COVID-19, it is necessary for the Board to adopt this Resolution Further Amending and Restating the Executive Order for an Eviction Moratorium ("Resolution") related to the protection of life and property; - WHEREAS, the Board determined that an emergency continues to exist within the County threatening the lives, property and welfare of the County and its constituents; and

+WHEREAS, to help ensure greater consistency among the jurisdictions, while maximizing tenant protections during this public health crisis, the County's eviction protections should be established as the baseline for all incorporated cities within Los Angeles County even in cities that have their own local eviction moratoria, if they do not include the same or greater tenant protections as the County's Moratorium.